tenstorrent/tt-metal/README.md

 ### C++ Integration Tests

-1. Build the TT-Metal C++ API integration tests using the make command,
+1. Build the API integration tests using the make command,
 ```
 make tests
 ```